jmc1241/jmc1241.github.io/_pages/about.md

 Current Projects
 ======
 **Temperature Control of a Specific Additive Manufacturing Process** Currently, some of the publications associated with this type of control system have been presented for another application.
-However, we aim to try and incorporate some of those concepts in with some experimental analysis on the working control parameters available for our application to provide a more real-time and consistent way of controlling a specialized additive manufacturing process that has been quiet for years.
+However, we aim to try and incorporate some of those concepts with some experimental analysis on the working control parameters available for our application to provide a more real-time and consistent way of controlling a specialized additive manufacturing process that has been quiet for years.
 Minimal publications resulting this sort of system with a control system allows for more diversity into the field of additive manufacturing providing a better yeild on expanding the horizon of our current fronteir.

 Recent Publications
 ======